 Step 5: Implement, Monitor, and Adapt

 Implementation of SBC is just as important as high quality design for outcomes.
-The Social and Behavior Change Do's and Don'ts: Getting It Right for Multi-Sectoral Nutrition Programming tool offers reminders of good implementation practices and problems to avoid.
+The Social and Behavior Change Do's and Don'ts: Getting It Right for Multi-Sectoral Nutrition Programming tool (English) (French) offers reminders of good implementation practices and problems to avoid.
 This resource can help to identify areas to check and adjust as needed in order to improve quality at every stage.

 Step 6: Evaluate

 Strong evaluations are also key to achieving high quality SBC.
-Using the MEL plan and the Guide to Designing Evaluations for Social and Behavior Change Approaches in Nutrition Activities [link coming soon] manage an evaluation that demonstrates progress toward goals.
+Using the MEL plan and the Measuring Social and Behavior Change in Nutrition Programs: A Guide for Evaluators resource to manage an evaluation that demonstrates progress toward goals.